 Your Campus-Wide ID (CWID) and PIN are your keys to becoming a Montclair State student.

-To reserve your place at Montclair State, simply submit your new student deposit payment* online by the posted deadline.
+To reserve your place at Montclair State, simply submit your deposit*:

 To pay your deposit, use your Campus Wide ID (CWID) provided in your acceptance letter.
 Log in using your CWID (the eight-digit number) and your PIN, which is your six-digit date of birth (MMDDYY).

-Please allow 24-36 hours for your payment/s to be processed before moving on to Step 3.
+Please allow 24-36 hours for your payment(s)/confirmation to be processed.

 Once your NetID has been activated, you will begin receiving communications to your Montclair State email account from your academic advisors and other University staff.
 To log in, visit gmail.com, enter your NetID@montclair.edu, use your NetID password and click “Sign in”.